chrisbodhi/WasmVM.py/README.md

 # WasmVM.py
 ## A stack-based virtual machine for learning WebAssembly

 This is a simple stack-based virtual machine that can execute a small set of instructions.
 It is intended to be the starting point for learning more deeply how WebAssembly works.
+Right now, like WebAssembly, it only supports 32- and 64-bit integers and floats for operations.

 ### Using